 LEAN Construction Learning Library – Articles

-The LEAN / Collaborative Construction Learning Library is provided to help define and differentiate the core elements of LEAN / collaborative construction including Integrated Project Delivery (IPD), open Job Order Contracting (JOC), and Alliance Partnering versus traditional, lesser performing methods such as design-bid-build (DBB) design-build (DB), Construction Manager at Risk (CM@R), etc.
+The LEAN / Collaborative Construction Learning Library is provided to help define and differentiate the core elements of LEAN / collaborative construction including Integrated Project Delivery (IPD), open Job Order Contracting (JOC), and Alliance Partnering versus traditional, lesser performing methods such as design-bid-build (DBB) design-build (DB), Construction Manager at Risk (CM@R), etc. to better enable sustainable management of the built environment.

 SECTIONS